 Netflix’s direct competitors are other video streaming platforms such as Amazon Prime Video, Hulu, Disney+, and so on.

 But they aren’t the only alternatives: “what would Netflix’s customers do if Netflix didn’t exist?”
-They’d PANIC
+They’d PANIC!

 After the initial shock reaction, they might go on social media, watch a video on YouTube, go to the movies or read a book.
-These are all (indirect) alternatives, and yes, they’re all valid.
+These are all (indirect) alternatives, and yes, they’re all valid. - Unique attributes

 Now ask yourself, “what do you offer that your competitors don’t have or do/make?”.